The EOS/Resolution Conspiracy: Convergence in Proto-Planetary Collision Simulations: Summary and conclusions

-Furthermore, we observe that the inferred values converge much faster with increasing resolution due to a more accurate and thermodynamically consistent treatment of the expanded states when ANEOS is used.
-While it is not surprising, that the choice of the EOS or resolution of a simulation can affect the outcome of the collision, improved numerical convergence due to a physically more realistic EOS is a new finding that, to our knowledge, has not been reported in the literature before.
+Furthermore, we observe that the inferred values converge much faster with increasing resolution once the additional structures that emerge due to a more accurate and thermodynamically consistent treatment of the expanded states in ANEOS are resolved.
+In case of the Tillotson EOS such structures are not modelled by the EOS and therefore can also not be resolved even at ultra large resolutions.
+While it is not surprising, that the choice of the EOS or resolution of a simulation can affect the outcome of the collision, the effect on numerical convergence due to a physically more realistic EOS is a new finding that, to our knowledge, has not been reported in the literature before.
 In the ANEOS simulations the rotation period shows little resolution dependence and has essentially already converged when $10^4$ particles are used.
 Such a simulation requires little computational time even on a personal computer.
 Also \QRD converges at a resolution of $10^5$ particles for ANEOS while the Tillotson EOS simulations require over $10^8$ particles in order to agree within \SI{1}{\percent} with the converged value (in agreement with G15).
 However, the physical relevance of convergence is questionable in this context, as the Tillotson EOS used in the simulation no longer faithfully models the relevant processes at the resolved scales.

 Since the observed differences in convergence of the rotation period depend on the amount of vapour generated in the collision, convergence could even further improve if an EOS like M-ANEOS \citep{meloshHydrocodeEquationState2007}, with a more consistent treatment of molecular vapour, is used.
+Another short-coming of ANEOS in it's standard form that is relevant in the context of this work is that it uses the same Debye thermal model for the solid and liquid phase which can result in wide deviations in entropy and temperature from experimental Hugoniot data and this in turn affects the amount of vapour generated in a collision \citep{stewartShockPhysicsGiant2020}.
+Additionally, inaccuracies in interpolation due to the interpolation method or the sampling of the EOS table with grid points could in principle affect convergence.
+Given that we find good agreement between direct EOS calls and interpolated data (see last paragraph of Section \ref{sec:interpolation}) we do not expect this to be the case in the present study but suggest to keep this possibility in mind when generating EOS tables.
 The parameter space in our simulations is limited and we therefore propose to investigate these findings in future simulations for different proto-planet masses and target to impactor mass ratios.
 Furthermore, investigating such impacts using different numerical schemes such as a finite volume code could provide further insight and validate our findings.